Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 > [Video explainer on Council](https://www.youtube.com/watch?v=837Vv3gdRzI)

-To represent passive stakeholders, AXIASolar introduces the idea of a "council".
+To represent passive stakeholders, AXIACoin introduces the idea of a "council".
 The council is an on-chain entity comprising several actors, each represented as an on-chain account.
-On AXIASolar, the council currently consists of 13 members.
+On AXIACoin, the council currently consists of 13 members.
 This is expected to increase over the next few months to 24 seats.
 In general, the council will end up having a fixed number of seats.
-On AXIASolar, this will be 24 seats while on AXIALunar it is 19 seats.
+On AXIACoin, this will be 24 seats while on AXIALunar it is 19 seats.

 Along with [controlling the treasury](learn-treasury.md), the council is called upon primarily for